The main aim of structural business statistics

 Safety of data and confidentiality

-The data collected from enterprises are considered strictly confidential and used only for statistical and scientific research purposes in accordance with Law no. 9180, dated 05.02.2004 “On official statistics”, amended, and Law no. 9887, dated 10.03.2008 “Protection of Personal Data”.
-Article 15 of the law “On official statistics” clearly states that all information collected by INSTAT is confidential and may be used or published only in summary tables that do not identify the information source unit.
+The data collected from enterprises are considered strictly confidential and used only for statistical and scientific research purposes in accordance with Law no. 17/2018, dated 05.04.2018 “On official statistics”, and Law no. 9887, dated 10.03.2008 “Protection of Personal Data”.
+Article 31 of the law “On official statistics” clearly states that all information collected by INSTAT is confidential and may be used or published only in summary tables that do not identify the information source unit.

 Structural business statistics are regulated by Council Regulation (EC, EURATOM) No. 58/97, 20 December 1996.
 For being in compliance with European regulation, structural business statistics are produced according to the below European Commission regulations: